ebuchman/blog/content/posts/uoa-origins.md

 - Mattessich (1994).
 Archaeology of accounting and Schmandt-Besserat's contribution
 - Powell (1996).
 Money in Mesopotamia
 - Rubin (2010).
 Bills of exchange, interest bans, and impersonal exchange in Islam and Christianity.
-- Schmandt-Besserate (1986).
+- Schmandt-Besserat (1986).
 The Origins of Writing
 - Stork (2013).
 Social use of metal from the Late Chalcolithic to the Early Bronze Age in the Upper Euphrates Valley
 - Veenhof (1997).
 "Modern" Features in Old Assyrian Trade.
 - Zaid (2004).
 Accounting systems and recording procedures in the early Islamic state